jjcode-fintech/fintech-analysis/README.md

 ## Recommendations

-Based on my research on Rohinhood I would encourage Robinhood

-* If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)

-* Why do you think that offering this product or service would benefit the company?

-* What technologies would this additional product or service utilize?

-* Why are these technologies appropriate for your solution?
+Based on my research on Robinhood I would encourage them to invest on making additional investments on creating more products around educating their users on investing in general.
+Also, creating additional friction to make users think twice about their investment choices.
+Currently, because Robinhood has made it so easy to buy and trade stocks that the choices maybe not be fully understood by the end users.
+Investing in better educational products for their users will help encourage user to make better choices and make them better investors in the long run.